Treating gum & periodontal disease in Airdrie, AB.

 What can be done to help prevent or treat gum disease?

-Regular oral hygiene such as brushing and flossing your teeth twice a day with an electric toothbrush and dental floss and using toothpaste that contains fluoride are good preventative measures.
+Regular oral hygiene such as brushing and flossing your teeth twice a day and using toothpaste that contains fluoride are good preventative measures.

 A dental cleaning and check up twice a year is highly recommended as well.